alexpetit6/SVGC/README.md

 # SVGC
-SVGC stands for Snoqualmie Valley Garden Club: the non-profit that this website is being made for.
-The goal is to have a plant themed website that is dynamically edited by admins of the club.
-An easy UX for the admin and a nice, clean, and snappy website for the visitor is paramount.
-It is currently a work in progress and will probably receive a lot of changes over time.
+SVGC stands for Snoqualmie Valley Garden Club: the non-profit that this website was made for.
+It is a full-MERN stack app that gives admins a large amount of control over the content of the site.
+Admins have full CRUD over blog posts and events and can change the text content of every single page.
+The color theme of the site can also be changed with four different color variables and text will change from white to black depending on brightness of background color.
+Admins can also add, archive, and delete photos in the photo gallery.

 # Technologies Used